AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Abstract

 \section{Abstract}

-{Summarization of legal judgments poses a heavy cognitive burden on law practitioners due to the complexity of the language, context-sensitive legal jargon, and the length of the document.
-Therefore, the automatic summarization of legal documents has attracted serious attention from natural language processing researchers.
-Since the abstractive summaries of legal documents generated by deep neural methods remain prone to the risk of misrepresenting nuanced legal jargon or overlooking key contextual details, we envisage a rising trend toward the use of extractive case summarizers.
+{Automatic summarization of legal judgments liberates law professionals from heavy cognitive burden due to the complexity of the language, context-sensitive legal jargon, and the length of the document.
+Caveats of abstractive summarization for legal documents, revealed in recent studies, have impelled the development of new hybrid and extractive summarization methods, along with datasets in the legal domain.